Kaustubh0410/ShelfMusic/README.md

 ## What makes it unique

-- **Two complementary recommendation modes in one app.** A *content-based* item-to-item engine ("more like this track") **and** a *preference-driven* taste-vector engine ("build me something that feels like this").
-Most demo recommenders ship only one.
+- **Three recommendation modes in one app.** A *content-based* item-to-item engine ("more like this track"), a *faceted taste-vector* engine that builds a profile from your mood / genre / activity / language choices, and a *popularity* browser.
 - **Audio features are the interface.** The signature UI element is a live **equalizer**: every result card renders its danceability / energy / mood / acousticness as spectrum bars, so you can *see* why a track was matched.
 - **Genre similarity is folded into the vector space via TF-IDF**, so recommendations balance "same genre" against "similar sound" instead of hard-filtering by genre.
+- **Hindi / English language filter.** Tracks are classified by language using Indian-artist and Indian-genre matching, so you can ask for Bollywood / Hindi, English / international, or a blend.
+- **Real album art.** Result cards fetch high-quality song banners from the iTunes Search API at display time, with a generated fallback cover when a track has no match.
-- **Truly plug-and-play.** A synthesized, genre-consistent dataset ships in the repo, so `docker-compose up` works with zero external downloads or API keys.
-  Swap in the real Kaggle CSV any time (see [Data source](#data-source)).
+- **Truly plug-and-play.** A ready-to-use sample of the real Kaggle dataset ships in the repo, so `docker compose up` works out of the box.
+Regenerate or resample it any time (see [Data source](#data-source)).

 ## Architecture

 ```
                          ┌─────────────────────────────────────────┐
-   Browser  ──http──▶    │  frontend (nginx + React/TS SPA) :8080   │
+   Browser  ──http──▶    │  frontend (nginx + React/TS SPA) :3000   │
                          │   • serves the built SPA                 │
                          │   • proxies /api ──▶ backend             │
                          └───────────────┬─────────────────────────┘